Talk presented to the members of the Buddha Center, Second Life on Saturday, May 24, 2014.

-The samanas exhibit many similarities with the later Shaivite cult, as I have discussed in previous talks.
+The samanas exhibit many similarities with the later Shaivite cult.
 The origin of Shaivism is generally assigned to the Svetasvata Upanishad, which was written between 400 and 200 BCE.
 The Shaivites worshipped Shiva.
-Shiva was famed for consuming datura, cannabis, psilocybin (in this talk I will use the word psilocybin to include psilocin, to which psilocybin is converted in the body), and strychnine, as well as soma.
+Shiva was famous for consuming datura, cannabis, psilocybin (in this talk I will use the word psilocybin to include psilocin, to which psilocybin is converted in the body), and strychnine, as well as soma.
 The samanas also sat cross-legged, meditated, and practised many austerities.
-How extensive experimentation with plant medicines might have been amongst the samanas, and therefore how likely it is that the Buddha himself might have been exposed to it, is unknown.
-Buddhism certainly incorporated Shiva himself in at least ten forms, including Avalokiteshvara, the bodhisattva of compassion, who holds a flask of amrita, and Mahakala, a fearsome Buddhist protector, amongst others.
+How extensive experimentation with plant medicines might have been amongst the samanas, and therefore how likely it is that the Buddha himself might have been exposed to it, is unknown to me at this point.
+Later Buddhism certainly incorporated Shiva himself in at least ten forms, including Avalokiteshvara, the bodhisattva of compassion, who holds a flask of amrita, and Mahakala, a fearsome Buddhist protector, amongst others.
 The word samana is also the etymological origin of the English word “shaman.”
 The word “shaman” originates from the Tunguski Evenkii language of North Asia, but has been applied to a wide-ranging system of spiritual beliefs and practices that have been identified in Asia, Africa, Australasia, and the Americas.
 Many scholars believe that shamanism represents the Paleolithic proto-religion of humanity, from 2.6 million years ago to 10,000 years ago.
 The prehistoric cave paintings of France and Spain, which date from about 30,000 to 40,000 years ago, are highly consistent with modern representations of presumed spiritual, mystical, or ecstatic states.
 These include the cross-legged shaman of the Indus Valley civilization, known as Pashupati, the Lord of the Animals; the Celtic Cernunnos; the pictographs of Petroglyphs Park, located in Ontario, Canada; and modern ayahuasca visions.
 That such phenomena, widely diverse in time and space, exhibit such similarities is striking evidence of an underlying commonalty.

 The Aryans are supposed to have progressively merged with and displaced the native Dravidian population over a period of several centuries about 1500 BCE.
 They are reputed to have emigrated from the northern steppes.
 They also practised shamanism in conjunction with the imbibition of the psychedelic soma drink, especially the rishis, the vatic seers to which the origin of the Vedic hymns are attributed.